 Look at all that empty space—what a waste!

 Not to mention the subsequent cutting and taping (be very careful).
-It’s not only a waste of materials, it’s a huge time waster.
+It’s not only a waste of materials, but also a huge time waster.
 And your time is valuable.

 Now you can buy label sheets to fit your traditional printer, which takes care of the above gripes.
 Nonetheless, we think it makes sense to go with a label printer instead.
 This is especially true if your printer is an inkjet (your driver won’t love those smeared labels).

-The value of label printers lays in their efficiency.
+The value of label printers lies in their efficiency.
 Hit print, grab your label, stick it to your package.
-Easy.
+And you’re ready to Sendle.
 No cutting or taping needed.